beast88/tdd-game-of-life/README.md

 #### Game Rules

-- [] Should be initialised with a given state
+- [x] Should be initialised with a given state
-  - [] An array of an array of cell states
+  - [x] An array of an array of cells
-- [] Retrieve a cell by column and row
+- [x] Retrieve a cell by column and row
-- [] Get the number of live neighbors for a given cell
+- [x] Get the number of live neighbors for a given cell
-- [] Create the next state of the game
+- [x] Create the next state of the game